How to Measure Garage Door Torsion Springs

 Likewise, if you have a linear system on a commercial door, make sure that you measure each of your springs.
 If you have a duplex or triplex system, make sure that you know the inside diameter and wire size for the inner spring(s) and all five characteristics of the outer spring.

-Our new video should help with any questions you may have.
+Our new video, How to Measure Garage Door Torsion Springs, should help with any additional questions you may have.

 Measure the Length of the Spring